 The more you know, the more you realize why you need sunscreens.
-With this idea in mind, I want to help you understand why you need to add wearing sun blocking clothing as an important part of protecting your skin.
+With this realization in mind, I want to help you understand why you need to add wearing sun blocking clothing as an important part of protecting your skin.
 Make the sunscreen work better with some help from UPF clothing.

 So SPF = protection from UVB rays only and informs you how long before sunburn will start.
 There is another part of this problem, UVA rays aren’t actually measured by SPF!
 An in-depth will follow in a few days for UVA rays.